Yu-Group/clinical-rule-vetting/docs/collaborating_for_clinicians.md

 ###  Meeting 1

 When cleaning the data, the group will need to translate from messy data to meaningful features.
 Your valuable expertise will help decide which variables to use + how to process them.
+It will also be helpful if you have as much information as possible on how the dataset was collected.

 When meeting with your group, they will come prepared with a list of variables and questions about them.

 > **Examples**
 >
+> - Who collected the data?
+Over what period?
+How?
 > - Are these variables available at the time when the clinical decision rule is used?
 > - Are the distributions of each variable reasonable?
 > - Is this variable always available?
 > - What does it mean for these variables to be "missing" - can they be imputed using other information?
+How and why?
 > - Should this variable be discretized / binarized?
 > - What are reasonable perturbations that could be made to this modeling pipeline?
+Why?

 ### Meeting 2